 Rocky mountain spotted fever Measles virus (rubeola)

 |Other dermatologic causes||Nummular eczema or contact dermatitis|

 Pityriasis rosea (salmon or pink colored scaly rash, usually preceded by a viral infection)

 We reviewed that in hand-foot-mouth disease (HFMD), patients typically present with complaints of mouth or throat pain, and if fever is present it is usually below 38.3 degC.
 This diagnosis of HFMD is more common in children.
 The oral lesions are more common on the tongue and buccal mucosa and begin as erythematous macules, which progress to vesicles surrounded by a thin halo of erythema.
 Skin lesions can be macular, maculopapular, or vesicles.
 Potential etiologies are coxsackie virus or enteroviruses.

 We also talked about Rocky Mountain Spotted Fever which is a tick-borne disease for which the pathogen is R. rickettsii, a gram-negative bacteria.
 Occurs throughout Canada, US, Mexico, Central, South America (Bolivia, Argentina, Brazil, Colombia).
 Most cases occur in spring and early summer.
 The incubation is 2-14 days (most 5-7 d) and can present early on with nonspecific symptoms, and can then develop fever, headache, and rash.

-In our fictional case, investigations returned with an RPR titre of 1:16 and a diagnosis was made of secondary syphilis.
+In the case that we discussed, investigations returned and diagnosis was made of secondary syphilis.
 A summary of key points on syphilis is included below.